The History of Kryptonite

 -

 The original spelling of "Jor-L" is an anagram of Jerome Siegel.
 The name was first published in a "Federal Men" story by Siegel and Shuster in New Adventure Comics #12 (January 1937).
 The names Jor-L and Lora would later appear as the biological parents of Superman in the January 16, 1939, newspaper strip.
-The names were later spelled as Jor-el and Lara in The Adventures of Superman novel by Lowther, published on November 2, 1942.
+The spellings were changed to Jor-el and Lara in The Adventures of Superman novel by Lowther, published on November 2, 1942.

 -